Read our 2022 annual report

 A forward step in the government’s response to global warming, the new Climate Plan puts measures in place to increase accountability and stay consistent with commitments made at EU level.

 If Ireland has faced some challenges in reducing carbon emissions in line with the Paris Agreement, steps are being taken to ensure that the economy can continue to function strongly while taking environmental factors into account on a grand scale.

-The Climate Plan, published earlier this year, includes a range of significantly increased targets and raises major initiatives across all sectors; these include a commitment to reaching 70% electricity from renewable sources by 2030 and new procedures to ensure all government investment decisions will be climate-proofed.
+The Climate Plan, published in 2019, includes a range of significantly increased targets and raises major initiatives across all sectors; these include a commitment to reaching 70% electricity from renewable sources by 2030 and new procedures to ensure all government investment decisions will be climate-proofed.

 The success of the plan will depend on how swiftly and effectively it is implemented.

 As the government looks to balance environmental and economic needs, businesses, schools, agencies and individuals across the country are taking their lead from the 17 Global Goals ratified in 2015, goals that need to be achieved by 2030 in order to sustain a planet that’s safe to inhabit.

 If these goals are not met by 2030, climate change could force more than 100 million people into extreme poverty.